Amaryllidaceae

 Basic Information

-• Scientific NameNarcissus
+• Scientific nameNarcissus

 • Family: Amaryllidaceae

-• Origin: Mediterranean region, Western Europe
+• Origin: Mediterranean coast, Western Europe

 Cultural Significance Around the World